What is Steampunk Jewelry and How to Make it

-Search for Steampunk on Etsy and you’ll find over 180,000 results . . . and 40 million on Google.
-A year and a half ago, it was only 70,000 on Etsy and 6.5 million on Google.
+Search for Steampunk on Etsy and you’ll find over 295,000 results… and 175 million on Google.
+Just a few years ago, it was only 70,000 on Etsy and 6.5 million on Google.
 Wow.
-Needless to say, Steampunk is not going away anytime soon, and to put this cool trend in perspective, searches for “silver jewelry” netted a little over 22,000 results on Etsy (about a tenth as much as Steampunk) and 28 million on Google (about 75% as much as Steampunk).
+Needless to say, Steampunk is not going away anytime soon.
 If you don’t know how to make Steampunk jewelry, you need to know!

-How many times do you see something at an antiques store, a yard sale, or an estate sale and think, “Oh, that’s pretty, I can make jewelry out of that!”?
-Then you’d probably enjoy making Steampunk jewelry.
+How many times do you see something at an antiques store, a yard sale or an estate sale and think, “Oh, that’s pretty, I can make jewelry out of that!”?
+If you answered lots of times, then you’d probably enjoy making Steampunk jewelry.
 It’s an ideal jewelry style for those of us who love collecting all those little pieces, being a very close cousin to mixed-media jewelry.
-Steampunk jewelry features more (mostly) metal— soldered, riveted, stacked, bolted, wired, or otherwise connected.
+It’s also popular with those who get a thrill out of making upcycled and repurposed jewelry.
+Steampunk jewelry features mostly metal components — soldered, riveted, stacked, bolted or wired.
 It’s also a blend of opposites and contrasts: rusty and sparkly, heavy mechanical-looking metal gears and bolts with delicate filigree and flowers.
-Jewelry made with watch parts, old skeleton keys, and other bits of metal ephemera never intended (but beautifully suited) for jewelry making is definitely Steampunk.
+Jewelry made with watch parts, old skeleton keys and other bits of metal ephemera never intended (but beautifully suited) for jewelry making is definitely Steampunk.

 Jean Campbell has Steampunk style all figured out and describes it as “Jane Austen meets Mad Max.”
-Such elegance and romance, paired with such . . . nonelegant nonromance!
+Such elegance and romance, paired with such… non-elegant non-romance!
 No wonder, then, that there are probably as many ideas about what Steampunk jewelry is as there are watch parts to make it with on Etsy.
-In the excerpt below from a post on our sister site, Beading Daily, Jean shares more about the definition of Steampunk style and the components that come together to make Steampunk jewelry.
+In the excerpt below, Jean shares more about the definition of Steampunk style and the components that come together to make Steampunk jewelry.

 Elements of Steampunk-Style Jewelry